smadapoosi/IKCTML/README.md

 ## Data Visualization

 Our collected data is interactively visualized as a cellxgene object at this [link](https://nephromappercellxgene.herokuapp.com/) (Note it may require a minute or two to load).
-This object allows for a detailed exploration of the genes expressed by our cells along their various metadata annotations including cell type, study, sex, age, technology, and original author annotation.
+This object allows for a detailed exploration of the genes expressed by our cells by their various metadata annotations, including cell type, study, sex, age, technology, and original author annotation.

 ## To Reproduce Our Results